GinoongFlores/100-days-of-code/log.md

 **Thoughts**:  It was quite long to code the content on my page as it has 16 categories based on Java introduction in w3wschools.
 But I shorten some of the categories to finish it immediately, but I don't want to rush because I want the project to be nicely done by myself.

+### Day 77: April 20, 2021 | Tuesday

+**Today's Progress**: Styling the content in my technical documentatio page in freecodecamp.org.
+I style the colors in code using the element span in HTML on the conten of Java for loop to Java Booleans.

+**Thoughts**: Sometimes it's overwhelming to style using span because I have to use many spans in every code that is showed on my technical page.
+The example given from the freecodecamp was there is no style on every code, but I just wanted my code to be unique, and I think will inherit some style from the example, like putting the links on the right side and stack them.